enhance-dev/enhance.dev/app/docs/md/elements/state/context.md

 </doc-code>

-Add a heading key to context in the parent element
+Add a heading key to the context object in the parent element:

 <doc-code filename="app/pages/index.html">